HMS Valorous (1851): Career

 In 1852 she was in the Mediterranean Sea, then in 1854 she was assigned to the Baltic Sea.
 On 23 July, Valorous ran aground off Åland, Grand Duchy of Finland.
 She was severely damaged, losing her forefoot and keel and being holed.
 A sail was placed over the hole and her crew managed to prevent her from sinking.
 In 1855 she operated in the Black Sea during the Crimean War.
 In 1857 she was on the North America and West Indies Station, and from 1863 until she was paid off in September 1867 she operated off the Cape of Good Hope.
 On 10 January 1871, she was driven from her moorings and ran aground at Plymouth, Devon.
 Damage was described as slight.
-Carrying extra stores, she accompanied the British Arctic Expedition ships Alert and Discovery as far as Godhavn in 1875.
+Carrying extra stores, she accompanied the British Arctic Expedition ships Alert and Discovery as far as Qeqertarsuaq, Godhavn in 1875.
 On 27 July, Valorous ran aground 10 nmi off Holstenborg, Greenland.
 She was refloated and found to be leaky.
 She was taken in to Holstenborg for repairs, which took ten days.
 A watertight bulkhead was inserted at the bow as part of the repairs.
 In 1878 she was commanded by Captain John A Fisher (later Admiral of the Fleet).